-The Capital One Platinum Credit Card is a good option if your credit score falls in the lower end of the fair range.
+The Capital One Platinum Credit Card is a good option if your credit score falls at the lower end of the fair range.
 This is a basic card that doesn’t offer any rewards.
-However, it also doesn’t charge an annual fee, meaning you can easily use this card to help build your credit.
+However, it also doesn’t charge an annual fee, meaning you can easily use it to help build your credit.

-An option if your score is on the higher end of the fair range is the Credit One Bank® Platinum Visa® for Rebuilding Credit.
-This card offers a rewards program, giving you 1% back on purchases for eligible gas, groceries and mobile phone/internet/cable/satellite tv services.
-However, you’ll pay an annual fee of $75 the first year and $99 ($8.25 per month) each year after.
+An option if your score is on the higher end of the fair range is the Credit One Bank® Platinum Visa® for Rebuilding Credit*.
+It offers a rewards program that gives you 1 percent back on purchases for eligible gas, groceries and mobile phone/internet/cable/satellite tv services.
+However, you’ll pay an annual fee of $75 the first year and then $99 ($8.25 per month) each year.

 What credit card can I get with good or excellent credit?

-If your FICO score is higher than 670, it’s in the good credit category.
-And if it’s 740 to 799 it falls into the very good slot.
+If your FICO score is higher than 670, you’re in the good credit category.
+And if it’s 740 to 799, it falls into the very good slot.
 Finally, Experian says that any score of 800 or more is considered exceptional.
 With scores like these, you can qualify for nearly any credit card on the market.

 The Blue Cash Preferred® Card from American Express is a good example.
-This card provides 6% cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1%) and on select U.S. streaming services.
-You’ll also get 3% back at U.S. gas stations and for taxis, rideshare services, parking, trains, tolls and buses.
-You’ll receive 1% cash back on other purchases.
-You’ll also earn a $300 statement credit after you spend $3,000 in purchases within the first 6 months of card membership.
+With it, you’ll earn 6 percent cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1 percent) and on select U.S. streaming services.
+You’ll also earn 3 percent back at U.S. gas stations and for taxis, rideshare services, parking, trains, tolls and buses.
+You’ll earn 1 percent cash back on other purchases, plus a $350 statement credit after you spend $3,000 within the first 6 months.

 The Discover it® Cash Back is another strong card.
-With this card, you’ll receive 5% cash back on bonus categories that rotate each quarter after you activate (on up to $1,500 in combined quarterly spending, then it’s 1%), as well as 1% cash back on general purchases.
+It gives you 5 percent cash back on bonus categories that rotate each quarter after you activate (on up to $1,500 in combined quarterly spending, then it’s 1 percent), as well as 1 percent cash back on general purchases.